ganeshprabhu2005/EXNO-4-DS/README.md

 # RESULT:
-       # INCLUDE YOUR RESULT HERE
-        Thus the program to read the given data and perform Feature Scaling and Feature Selection process and
+        Thus the program to read the given data and perform Feature Scaling and Feature Selection process